github-copilot-workshop/copilot-petclinic/docs/002-building-a-rest-api.md

 ## 003 - Testing the API

 The class `APIController` is currently not tested.
-Go to the `src/test/java/org/springframework/samples/petclinic/api/` folder and create a new test class `ApiControllerTest.java`.
+Go to the `src/test/java/org/springframework/samples/petclinic/` folder and create a new foler `api` and a new test class `ApiControllerTest.java`.

 Use Copilot to generate the test class and the first test method.